bpholden/lickRemoteObserving/README.md

 NOTE: Examples below assuming sudo/root installation for all users and were originally written for linux (CentOS).
 Modify as appropriate for your local OS.

-The software has been tested for CentOS 7.6, RedHat, Ubuntu, and macOS.
+The software has been tested for macOS.

 - Install Anaconda python3
     - Download and run the latest installer: https://www.anaconda.com/distribution/